apache/druid/docs/content/ingestion/faq.md

 ### Realtime Ingestion

-If you are trying to stream in historical (not current time) data into Druid and you are using the [serverTime](../ingestion/realtime-ingestion.html) rejection policy in your ingestion spec (the default rejection policy), Druid will not ingest this data as it is outside of the acceptable window period.
+The most common cause of this is because events being ingested are out of band of Druid's `windowPeriod`.
+Druid realtime ingestion only accepts events within a configurable windowPeriod of the current time.
 You can verify this is what is happening by looking at the logs of your real-time process for log lines containing "ingest/events/*".
-These metrics will indicate the events ingested, rejected, etc. We recommend using batch ingestion methods for historical data in production.
+These metrics will indicate the events ingested, rejected, etc.
+We recommend using batch ingestion methods for historical data in production.

-If you are doing a POC, you can use the [messageTime](../ingestion/realtime-ingestion.html) rejection policy, but please be aware of the hand-off caveats.
-This rejection policy is not recommended in production.

-If you are experimenting with realtime ingestion, you can also use the [none](../ingestion/realtime-ingestion.html) rejection policy to load all incoming events, but hand-off will never occur.

 ### Batch Ingestion